Hydro generation systems come in all sizes

 Bear in mind this is the maximum output.
 In reality, friction and inefficiencies in the generator can lower the output – sometimes by as much as half.

-The average New Zealand household uses about 10,000 kWh of electricity a year - which equals just under 27.5 kWh per day.
+The average New Zealand household uses about 10,000kWh of electricity a year (just under 27.5kWh each day).

 Is it suitable for all properties?

-Micro-hydro is really only suitable for a rural property with a stream.
+Micro-hydro is really only suitable for a rural property with a stream – with sufficient flow.
 It works best if:

 - the stream doesn't dry up during summer (otherwise you'll need an alternative power supply)